phoihos/vscode-git-commit-message-editor/README.md

 ![Demo IntelliSense Summary 3](./images/readme/demo_intellisense_summary_3.gif)

-The gitmoji completion only work in the subject secion of the summary and offers the gitmoji suggestions by `Commit Type` that you typed.
+The gitmoji completion only work in the subject section of the summary and offers the gitmoji suggestions by `Commit Type` that you typed.

 #### Footer Type completion